Charles R. Thomas, Jr., M.D.

 Aasheesh Kanwar, M.D.

-Dr. Kanwar is a PGY-3 resident in the Department of Radiation Medicine.
+Dr. Kanwar is a PGY-4 resident in the Department of Radiation Medicine.
 He received a medical degree from Texas Tech University Science Center of Medicine and completed his internship year in internal medicine at St. Mary’s Medical Center.
+He is interested in clinical and imaging informatics (radiomics) and in his spare time he enjoys traveling and live music.

 Christopher Deig , M.D.